-Forum for the Future was founded in 1996 by Paul Ekins, Sara Parkin and Jonathon Porritt as a charity with a mission to accelerate change to a sustainable way of life.
-Peter Madden joined as chief executive in 2005.
+Forum for the Future was founded in 1996 by three leading figures of the UK environment movement with a mission to accelerate change to a sustainable way of living.

 To achieve their shared vision, founders Paul Ekins, Sara Parkin and Jonathon Porritt wanted Forum to centre its work on finding practical ways for public and private organisations to contribute.
 This positive, collaborative and innovative spirit has shaped Forum's work ever since.

 Today, the non-profit is led by chief executive Sally Uren, who took over in 2013, and employs 80 people in three continents.
 Sara Parkin and Jonathon Porritt remain closely involved, while Paul Ekins has returned to academia.